jadecobra/python_tdd_exercises/source/data structures: lists.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-What if there was more than one element, how does python decide which to remove when we call ``.remove(element)`` on a list?
+What if there was more than one element, how does python decide which to remove when I call ``.remove(element)`` on a list?
 There is a way to find out

 * add a failing test